-We compare data from the last couple of years to find out.
-And we reveal where the cybersecurity job hotspots are, including where you’ll get the highest salary, where the most jobs are, and where the best long-term projections for cybersecurity roles.
+We compared data from the last couple of years to find out where you’ll get the highest salary, where the most jobs are, and the best long-term projections for cybersecurity roles.
 To provide these rankings, we analyzed ten different criteria, each of which was equally weighted to give us our overall scores.

 As you can see from the above chart, things have changed dramatically in some states.
 For example, Iowa has jumped from 25th to first place, while Nevada has plummeted through the rankings this year, going from third to 48th.
-Nevada’s sharp decline stems from drops in a number of areas, including the average salary, number of people in cybersecurity roles and its 1-year decrease in average salary.
+Nevada’s sharp decline stems from drops in a number of areas, including the number of people in cybersecurity roles and its 1-year decrease in average salary.
 For the latter, Nevada saw a 14 percent decline in the yearly salary for information security analysts from 2020 ($108,870) to 2021 ($93,920).
 This was the biggest decline for all states.

-Although some states have seen some declines year-on-year, the overall averages paint a more positive picture with every area improving on the previous year’s data.
+Although some states have seen some year-on-year declines, the overall averages paint a more positive picture.

 Average US-wide changes:

-With recent and large-scale incidents, such as Hafnium targeting Microsoft Exchange servers, placing a huge emphasis on the key importance of cybersecurity infrastructure, the job market looks set to continue growing for many years to come.
-But there are certain states where the prospects look better than others.
+Recent large-scale incidents, such as the Colonial Pipeline attack that crippled the major fuel supplier for over a week, emphasize the importance of cybersecurity expertise.
+The job market looks set to continue growing for many years to come.
+But prospects look better in some states than others.

-One state that saw a significant decline in average salary for these roles was Rhode Island (-12.89%).
-This was in spite of the fact that average salaries across all types of employment increased for the state.
+One state that saw a significant decline in average salary for cybersecurity roles was Alaska (-10.11%).
+This was in spite of the fact that average salaries across all other types of employment increased for the state.

 Number of people in roles